-The increase in quarterly net loss year over year is further explained by the increase in research expense in the amount of \$375,688 from the same quarter last year.
-Research expenses were higher during the third quarter compared with last year due to the higher costs associated with completing the Phase I trial for Metablok.
-There were no such costs incurred in the same quarter last year.
+The significant increase in net loss during the quarter compared with the first quarter of 2020 is mostly due to the increase in research expense in the amount of \$731,772 from the same quarter last year.
+Research expenses of \$1,307,605were higher during the first quarter compared with last year due to the higher costs associated with completing the Phase II trial for Metablok.